 CTET Result 2023

-The CTET Exam Result 2021-22 has been released by CBSE on 9th March 2022.
-Out of 24,05,145 candidates who appeared in the CTET Exam 2021-2022, only 5,42,285 candidates have qualified in the examination.
+The CTET Exam Result 2023 will be released by CBSE soon on the official website.
+As the CTET Exam 2023 for Paper I and Paper II was successfully conducted on 20 August 2023.
+The candidates can expect the announcement of the CTET Result 2023 in the early weeks of September 2023.
 In this article, we will discuss all the pertinent information and issues related to the CTET Result 2023 and the normalization process

 CTET Normalization 2023

-This year CBSE has plan to implement the normalization process for CTET score calculation.
-The Board said this step was taken to ensure fairness in the score calculation process as this is also the first time CBSE has adopted CBT mode (online) to conduct the CTET exam.
-The CTET exam 2023 had begun on 31st October 2022 and had continued till 24th November 2022.
+CBSE implemented the normalization process for CTET score calculation when it went online in the year 2021.
+The Board said this step was taken to ensure fairness in the score calculation process as this was also the first time CBSE has adopted CBT mode (online) to conduct the CTET exam.

-As the CTET test was held on different dates, many factors like the difficulty of the CTET Exam, the number of candidates appearing had to be taken into account.
+As the CTET test was held on different dates, many factors like the difficulty of the CTET Exam, and the number of candidates appearing had to be taken into account.
 Thus, to ensure fair checking, CTET results are calculated via Normalized mode.
-Now the time has come to check the normalization of the CTET exam 2023.
+Now lets check out what is normalization process why it was necessary for CTET Exam when it was conducted in online mode and if it is necessary for offline CTET exams.

 What is normalization?